deckhouse/virtualization/docs/INSTALL.md

 ## Supported guest operating systems

-The virtualization platform supports operating systems running on `x86` and `x86_64` architectures as guest operating systems.
+DP supports operating systems running on the `x86` and `x86_64` architectures as guest operating systems.
 For correct operation in paravirtualization mode, `VirtIO` drivers must be installed to ensure efficient interaction between the virtual machine and the hypervisor.

 Successful startup of the operating system is determined by the following criteria: